shurkanTwo/automatic-image-culling/README.md

 python -m src.main <command> --config config.yaml
 python -m src.main analyze

+## Code standards

+See `CODING_STANDARDS.md` for required style and quality guidelines.

 ### Face detection/recognition prerequisites

 - Install build tools on Windows if you run into compilation errors (e.g., Visual Studio Build Tools with MSVC; but wheels are provided for required libs).